zebrunner/legacy-documentation/docs/guide/widgets.md

 # Widgets

-Widgets contain special graphical control elements that analyze and display your automation test results overview and other data.
+Widgets are graphical control elements that analyse your automation test results, provide detailed test execution statistics and other important data.

 You can perform all actions with widgets listed below on the **"Dashboards"** page (on the side menu, click the **“Dashboards”** icon).